akifuji/academic-kickstart/content/en/home/accomplishments.md

 - Travel Grant for International Conferences 2019, Awarded by Japanese Psychological Association (July 2019)

-- Scholarship 2019, Awarded by International Academic Forum (March 2019)
+- IAFOR Scholarship 2019, Awarded by International Academic Forum (March 2019)

-- Young Researcher's Scholarship Award 2019, Awarded by Japanese Society of Social Psychology (December 2018)
+- Young Researcher's Scholarship Award 2018, Awarded by Japanese Society of Social Psychology (December 2018)

 - Travel Grant for International Conferences 2018, Awarded by Japanese Group Dynamics Association (October 2018)

-- Scholarship for Studying Abroad, Awarded by Tobitate Young Ambassador Program of the Ministry of Education, Culture, Sports, Science and Technology (September 2016 - June 2017)
+- Scholarship for Studying Abroad 2016, Awarded by Tobitate Young Ambassador Program of the Ministry of Education, Culture, Sports, Science and Technology (September 2016 - June 2017)

-- Scholarship for Studying Abroad, Awarded by Josuikai (September 2016 - May 2017)
+- Scholarship for Studying Abroad 2016, Awarded by Josuikai (September 2016 - May 2017)